-If a rendered image has a significantly different aspect ratio from the aspect ratio in its source file (the "natural" aspect ratio), then the rendered image may look distorted, possibly creating an unpleasant user experience.
-Lighthouse flags images with incorrect aspect ratios.
+If a rendered image has an aspect ratio that's significantly different from the aspect ratio in its source file (the natural aspect ratio), the rendered image may look distorted, possibly creating an unpleasant user experience.

-Lighthouse flags any image that has a rendered aspect ratio which is 5 percent or more different than its natural ratio.
-Two commom causes for this are:
+Lighthouse flags any image with a rendered aspect ratio 5 percent or more different from its natural ratio:

-- Images are are set to explicit width and height values that differ from the source image's dimensions.
+- An image is set to explicit width and height values that differ from the source image's dimensions.

-- Images are set to a width and height as a percentage of a variably-sized container.
+- An image is set to a width and height as a percentage of a variably-sized container.

 Each Best Practices audit is weighted equally in the Lighthouse Best Practices Score.
 Learn more in The Best Practices score.

-Consider using css-aspect-ratio or Aspect Ratio Boxes to help preserve aspect ratios.
-Chrome DevTools can show you the CSS declarations that affect an image's aspect ratio.
-See View only the CSS that's actually applied to an element.
+If you're having trouble finding the CSS that's causing the incorrect aspect ratio, Chrome DevTools can show you the CSS declarations that affect a given image.
+See Google's View only the CSS that's actually applied to an element page for more information.